berkeley-cdss/extensions/README.md

 # Our Pipeline: Student Workflow

-Students request an extension through a Google Form (see an example [here](https://docs.google.com/forms/d/e/1FAIpQLSfrlZXWRdllpkllha9Abfib57qJcKrRfeHHW3kSmA2b3FZ_QA/viewform?usp=sf_link)).
+Students request an extension through a Google Form (see an example [here](https://docs.google.com/forms/d/e/1FAIpQLSdcVhd9WIXn0uegFEX8QVTEEre4oqv5oqQc6bXkNPkG_VIl7g/viewform?usp=sf_link)).

 **If a student knows which assignments they want to request an extension on,** then they're prompted to select from a list of assignments, and provide a number of days for each extension.
 They can either enter a single number (which will apply to all assignments that they select), or enter comma-separated numbers (to allow them to request a different number of days for different assignments).

 ![image-20220127093941023](README.assets/image-20220127093941023.png)

-**If a student's working with one or more partners**, then they're asked to enter their partners' emails and SID's (comma-separated).
+**If a student's working with one or more partners**, then they're asked to enter their partners' emails and SIDs (comma-separated).
 Their partner(s) will be included in extensions for any assignments that they select which are marked as partner projects.

 **If a student doesn't know what assignment they need an extension on,** they can request a meeting with a TA.
-We've seen this happen for students who're in extenuating circumstances, and just need to talk through their situation before deciding upon a specific request.
+We've seen this happen for students who have extenuating circumstances, and just need to talk through their situation before deciding upon a specific request.

 **If a student's a DSP student with an accommodation for assignment extensions,** they can declare that on the form.
 (We recommend that all students who fall under this category receive auto-approvals for extension requests fewer than 7 days.)